Ryan Kaine is on the hunt…

 “How long are you going to be locked out?”

 Corky’s wince transformed into a deep scowl.
-“Now listen here, Danny-boy.
-What part of that explanation said Corky were locked out?
-Corky ain’t never been locked out of a computer system in his life!
+“Now listen here, Mr P. What part of that explanation said Corky were locked out?
+Corky hasn’t never been locked out of a computer system in his life!
 Bloody insulting, that is.”

-Keeping a straight face and concentrating on the road ahead, Danny raised a hand in apology.
-“Sorry Corky.
+Keeping a straight face and concentrating on the road ahead, Danny had raised a hand in apology.
+“Sorry, Corky.
 Didn’t mean to upset you.”

 “Locked out!
-Ain’t no way Corky’s locked out.
+There’s no way Corky’s locked out.
 He’s keeping his distance for security purposes, that’s all.
 Get it?
-Any outside interference on the Aspire’s systems at this stage will lead to questions Corky don’t want no one asking.
+Any outside interference on the Aspire’s systems at this stage will lead to questions Corky doesn’t want anyone asking.
 Is that clear?”

 “Yes, Corky.
 It’s clear.
 I get it.
-And again, I’m sorry.
+And again, I am sorry.
 Any idea how long the systems are likely to be inaccessible?”

 “The idiots are taking their time over the security scan.
 They say it’ll be down ’til at least midday.
 Typical.
 If Corky were running the systems check, it would already be done.”